Counting genus zero real curves in symplectic manifolds: Proof of Theorem and real GW invariants

-then by Theorem 1.3 and Proposition 3.10 of \cite{FO-3}, $\mc{M}_l(X,A)^{\phi,\tau}$ is orientable and the conclusion of Lemma~\ref{flip-orientation} is still true.
-For example, $(\P^{4m+1},\R\P^{4m+1})$ is not spin but is relatively spin and each choice of two homotopy classes of relative spin structures satisfy the identity above. \end{remark}
+see \cite[Corollary~5.9]{XCapsSigns}.
+The conclusion of Proposition~\ref{flip-orientation} is still true.
+For example, $(\P^{4m+1},\R\P^{4m+1})$ is not spin, but is relatively spin; each choice of the two homotopy classes of relative spin structures determines an orientation on $\ov{\mc{M}}_l(X,A)^{\phi,\tau}$.
+In the more general setting of Pin structures, analogous sign computations are carried out in \cite[Proposition 2.12]{S}. \end{remark}